 Sturdy cardboard boxes – the backbone of every move

-You can’t do a proper move without a set of strong cardboard boxes.
-They’re the go-to for packing up most contents in the house: reliable and easy to stack.
+You really can’t do a proper house move without a good supply of strong cardboard boxes.
+They are the primary tool for packing almost everything in your home: they’re reliable, affordable, and easy to stack neatly.

 Cardboard moving boxes, bubble wrap, kraft paper and black shrink wrap ready for packing